dahoum/xn--mrovingiens-bbb.fr/People/MyIdolsareDeadandmyEnemiesareinPower/README.md

-# My idols are dead and my enemies are in power."
+# "My idols are dead and my enemies are in power."

 The people whose deaths make me feel like my world is ending.